 I invite you to check out "Rhymes With Orange" - a very funny and insightful strip by Hilary Price.
+This comic and my adventures in online dating reminded me of those MadTV "Lowered Expectations" skits.

 Click on the picture for one of the funnier clips.

-A couple of posts back, I wrote about a buncha rules.
+a buncha rules.
 Part of the post was about my attempts to get back into the dating scene.
 I included a portion of my online dating profile, which listed a sense of honesty as one my ideal man's must haves.
 My friend Blogs Browser, who always has some good insight, commented how that might be a turnoff for a potential date.
 "That thing of honesty is just a killer," he wrote.
 "It should not be in the profile.
 It should be presumed and so on."

 It made me rethink my position.
 In many ways, he's right.
 A person should not have to say to another, "If you're going to be my friend, you have to be honest with me."
-That should be a behavioral given - something learned back in kindergarten right?
+That should be a behavioral given - something

 Not necessarily, and here's an example.
 In that post, I mentioned how one of my dates was with a guy who, as it turned out, was looking for recruits for a direct selling outfit to which he belonged.
 We met through an online dating site.
 His post mentioned nothing about recruiting.
 In fact, his post read a lot like mine.
 He was the pursuer, sending me a wink and a note first.
 In fact, I didn't see his profile until he sent me the note.
 We e-mailed each other several times for a couple of days, then decided to give each other a call.
 We talked several times for the remainder of that week.
 During our first conversation, he told me about the work he did with direct sales and gave a very brief sales pitch.
 I told him I wasn't interested and had no desire to sell.
 He said he understood and that it wouldn't come up again.
 On a later call, he asked if we could meet in person that weekend because I sounded like someone he wanted to get to know better.
 We met at a restaurant that Sunday evening.